ngkhh/Nexercise/README.md

 ## Currently facing these problems:
 - Laziness
-- Exam being very soon
+- Mozila certs not generating
 - Lack of motivation
 - Skill issue
 - MQTT is not connecting with error code                   rc=-4